Updated: August 8, 2023

 - By my one year blogging anniversary I could honestly say that blogging changed my entire life, and it is one of the best things I have ever done.

-But the truth about starting a profitable blog is that it is hard work.
+Starting a profitable blog is that it is hard work.
 It is not a get rich quick thing, or a get rich easy thing.
-For the vast majority of us, it will NEVER be a get rich thing at all.

 But it certainly can (and should) be a “make a comfortable living, within a reasonable amount of time, thing.”

-Can you start a money making blog for free?
+Can I start a money-making blog for free?

 Not really.
 (You can start a blog for free, but not one that will make you money long term.)

-Sometimes, you have to invest.
+Sometimes, you have to invest – it’s that old saying… takes money to make money!
 (Fortunately, starting a blog is pretty cheap.)

 Imagine your blog is your home on the internet.
-You can either buy and own your home outright (and therefore all it’s contents) or you can just sort of stay in a home for free, on the good graces of a friend.
+You can either buy and own your home outright (and therefore all it’s contents) or you can just sort of squat in a home for free, on the good graces of a friend, perhaps.

-If you stay in your friend’s home, they legally own the contents and they restrict the changes you can make in their home.
+If you stay in your friend’s home, they legally own the structure and they restrict the changes you can make in their home.